LITERACY

 - use money including £1. coins in the context of play

-- understand and use the language associated with size
+- understand and use the language associated with weight, volume and size

 - sort, without direction, random collections of materials in a range of ways, talk about the sorting.